Monday, July 13, 2015

 The Nieuport 140 had a 14 m wingspan and her wing area was close to 27 m², with an aspect ratio of 7.045.

-Her fuselage was 9.56 m long and and the take off weight was 2,475 kg.
+Her fuselage was 9.56 m long and the take off weight was 2,475 kg.

 So, the wing loading was only 92 kg/m², allowing a good maneuverability.

-{Parenthesis: The Germans having be bombed in spring of 1940 by the Loire-Nieuport 401 - developed after the Nieuport 140 -were very surprised by her silhouette strikingly similar to the one of the Junkers 87 Stuka.
+{Parenthesis: The Germans having be bombed in spring of 1940 by the Loire-Nieuport 401 - developed after the Nieuport 140 - were very surprised by her silhouette strikingly similar to the one of the Junkers 87 Stuka.

 They accused engineer Pillon to had obtained some data by espionage.